 Based on the skill the candidate has, they can bag the job effectively.
 There are various types of weights given to a certain type of job.
 The weights are proportional to the skills and knowledge that the candidate has.

-There are Three Typical Types of Job Posting:
+3 Typical Types of Job Posting:

 These are skills that the candidates must have, so as to be deemed worthy for applying for the job.
 These skills are mandatory and every candidate who has applied should have the prescribed required skills.